Kubla Khan

 The poem is vastly different in style from other poems written by Coleridge.
 The first stanza of the poem describes Kublai Khan's pleasure dome built alongside a sacred river fed by a powerful fountain.
-The second stanza of the poem is the narrator's response to the power and effects of an Abyssinian maid's song, which enraptures him but leaves him unable to act on her inspiration unless he could hear her once again.
-Together, they form a comparison of creative power that does not work with nature and creative power that is harmonious with nature.
-The third and final stanza shifts to a first-person perspective of the speaker detailing his sighting of a woman playing a dulcimer, and if he could revive her song, he could fill the pleasure dome with music.
-He concludes by describing a hypothetical audience's reaction to the song in the language of religious ecstasy.
+The second stanza depicts the sacred river as a darker, supernatural and more violent force of nature.
+Ultimately the clamor and energy of the physical world breaks through into Kublai's inner turmoil and restlessness.
+The third and final stanza of the poem is the narrator's response to the power and effects of an Abyssinian maid's song, which enraptures him but leaves him unable to act on her inspiration unless he could hear her once again.
+Together, the stanzas form a comparison of creative power that does not work with nature and creative power that is harmonious with nature.
+Coleridge concludes by describing a hypothetical audience's reaction to the song in the language of religious ecstasy.

 Some of Coleridge's contemporaries denounced the poem and questioned his story of its origin.
 It was not until years later that critics began to openly admire the poem.
-Most modern critics now view Kubla Khan as one of Coleridge's three great poems, along with The Rime of the Ancient Mariner and Christabel.
+Most modern critics now view "Kubla Khan" as one of Coleridge's three great poems, along with The Rime of the Ancient Mariner and Christabel.
 The poem is considered one of the most famous examples of Romanticism in English poetry, and is one of the most frequently anthologized poems in the English language.
 The manuscript is a permanent exhibit at the British Library in London.